valboldakov/design-patterns/README.md

 ## Abstract Factory Pattern

 Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

+## Singleton Pattern

+Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.